lllyasviel/ControlNet/docs/low_vram.md

 # Enable Low VRAM Mode

-If you are using 8GB GPu card, please open "config.py", and then set
+If you are using 8GB GPu card (or if you want larger batch size), please open "config.py", and then set

 ```python
 save_memory = True